-The Federal Transit Administration (FTA) Circular 4702.1 B, "Title VI Requirements and Guidelines for Federal Transit Administration Recipients" effective October 1, 2012) requires that all FTA the proposed fare change or major service change.
+The Federal Transit Administration (FTA) Circular 4702.1 B, "Title VI Requirements and Guidelines for Federal Transit Administration Recipients" effective October 1, 2012) requires that all FTA recipients who operate 50 or more fixed route vehicles in peak service and serve a population of 200,000 or greater, evaluate any fare change or any major service change, during the planning and programming stages.

 When planning fare changes or major services changes, CATS shall consider if any adverse effect would occur as a result of the fare change or major service change.
-CATS shall consider the degree of adverse effects (if any), analyze those effects, and discuss any necessary minimization and/or mitigation that need to be considered as a result of
+CATS shall consider the degree of adverse effects (if any), analyze those effects, and discuss any necessary minimization and/or mitigation that need to be considered as a result of the proposed fare change or major service change.